News and Important Information

 The 18th Annual Pennsylvania Workers' Compensation Conference will be held on

 June 3-4, 2019, at the Hershey Lodge and Convention Center, Hershey, Pennsylvania.

-This year’s event features a Return-to-Work theme.
+This year's event will focus on privacy and surveillance.
 Come to this exceptional and popular conference for updates on significant and timely topics such as:

 60 Tips in 60 Minutes

-More than 1,400 people registered to attend the 2016 conference, representing employers, case managers, third-party administrators, defense/claimant counsel, labor and others.
-Attendance to this event promises a sharing of practical, useful and timely information and provides attendees with the unique opportunity to network with other workers’ compensation professionals while renewing valuable contacts.
-Attendees will also have the opportunity to visit with 100 vendors and learn about their workers’ compensation-related goods and services.
+Nearly 1,400 people registered to attend the 2018 conference, representing employers, case managers, third-party administrators, defense/claimant counsel, labor and others.
+Attendance to this event promises a sharing of practical, useful and timely information, and provides attendees with the unique opportunity to network with other workers' compensation professionals while renewing valuable contacts.
+Attendees will also have the opportunity to visit with 125 vendors and learn about their workers' compensation-related goods and services.